TechneWare/SmarterMail.Cli/README.md

-Quit                              - Ends the program RunScript [FullPathToScript]      - Executes a saved script EG: RunScript C:\temp\myscript.txt or run c:\temp\myscript.txt SaveIpInfo                        - Saves Cached IP info from VirusTotal to file ipinfo.json PermaBan [IP/CIDR Description]    - Adds or Updates an IP to the permanent black list Sched [#Seconds commandToRun]     - Schedules a job to run on an interval until stopped Session                           - Displays info about the current session Settings                          - Configures settings Version                           - Display Version Info Wait [milliseconds]               - Waits the specified number of miliseconds
+Quit                              - Ends the program RunScript [FullPathToScript]      - Executes a saved script EG: RunScript C:\temp\myscript.txt or run c:\temp\myscript.txt SaveIpInfo                        - Saves Cached IP info from VirusTotal to file ipinfo.json PermaBan [IP/CIDR Description]    - Adds or Updates an IP to the permanent blacklist Sched [#Seconds commandToRun]     - Schedules a job to run on an interval until stopped Session                           - Displays info about the current session Settings                          - Configures settings Version                           - Display Version Info Wait [milliseconds]               - Waits the specified number of milliseconds
 ```

 Most commands have a short version, and you can get those by typing `Help [CommandName]`